astrellon/lysithea-vm/README.md

 The `name` is optional and if it's left out the function will be anonymous.
 Additionally if the name is present and the function is not being used a value in a function call, the function will also be defined.

+By default a function is created as a `const`.

 ```lisp
 (function clamp(input lower upper)
     (if (< input lower)